Skip to content

 • DB_PATH: Path to the SQLite database instance (can be relative or absolute path)

-• alias: Database alias to use in Kuzu - If not provided, the database name from DuckDB will be used.
-When attaching multiple databases, it’s recommended to use aliasing.
+• alias: Database alias to use in Kuzu.
+If not provided, the database name from SQLite will be used.
+When attaching multiple databases, we recommend using aliases.

 ATTACH 'university.db' AS uw (dbtype sqlite);

-The table below shows the mapping from SQLite’s type to Kuzu’s type:
+The following table shows the mapping from SQLite’s data types to Kuzu’s data types:

 NULLBLOB